w3f/polkadot-wiki/docs/learn/learn-parachains.md

 Parachain Development Kits are a set of tools that enable developers to create their own applications as parachains.
 For more info see [here](../build/build-pdk.md).

-### Deploying parachains

-Please see the [Cumulus repository](https://github.com/paritytech/cumulus#rococo) README for information on compiling and deploying a parachain.
+Please see the [Parachain Development page](../build/build-parachains) for more information.

 ## Resources